-Distance Education - Hybrid is available for the day class only.
+Distance Education - Hybrid available.

 Industry Certification(s): American Welding Society (AWS) Certified Welder

 Welding Technology - Advanced 750 Hours

 Mission: The mission of this program is to prepare students for employment as welders in pipe fitting technique and advanced GTAW skills with an emphasis on advanced welding techniques key to being successful in the welding industry.